-When I was looking for more ideas to add to my 50 Vintage Inspired Halloween Costume article I found a few posts on Modcloth’s blog about how to Dress for Halloween When You Don’t Like Costumes.
+When I was looking for more ideas to add to my 50 Vintage Inspired Halloween Costume article, I found a few posts on ModCloth’s blog about how to Dress for Halloween When You Don’t Like Costumes.
 This idea of using our normal everyday retro clothing to create a costume that isn’t too “costume-y” resonates with me.
-Some years I am just not in the Halloween spirit or I run out of time to make something creative or have nowhere to wear a fun costume to.
+Some years I am just not in the Halloween spirit, or I run out of time to make something creative, or I simply have nowhere to wear a fun costume to.
 Trying to stay office attire appropriate on Halloween is a whole other challenge.

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Black and white clothes have so many costume possibilities.
 One of my favorite costume looks is a French mime.
-Almost everyone I know was a striped shirt in their closet these days and some kind of black skirt, jumper or pants too.
-Now add a pair of black and/or white shoes, black or white gloves, and a black hat (berets are a great choice of style this year too.)
-You could leave your back and white mime outfit alone or add one little pop of color with a red scarf or in this case a red headband turned into a scarf.
-Easy right?
+Almost everyone I know was a striped shirt in their closet these days as well as some kind of black skirt, jumper, or pants.
+Now, add a pair of black and/or white shoes, black or white gloves, and a black hat (berets are a great choice of style this year too).
+You could leave your back and white mime outfit alone or add one little pop of color with a red scarf, or in this case a red headband turned into a scarf.
+Easy, right?

 For more Disney inspired retro ideas, consider Snow White, Cinderella, Alice in Wonderland, Cruella DeVille, Little Mermaid or the Frozen sisters.
 If you need help with any of these or any costume, please don’t hesitate to ask.